ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems: Experimentation and Conclusions

-To conclude, in this paper, we present the ReMASC dataset, which has been built with the goal to advance future research on VCS protection.
-Compared to previous efforts, the new corpus is much closer to realistic VCS usage scenarios and settings and contains more data variety.
-Using evaluations with the proposed dataset, we find that the performance of the conventional CQCC-GMM model drops significantly when the training and target conditions are mismatched.
+To conclude, in this paper, we present the ReMASC data set, which has been built with the goal to advance future research on VCS protection.
+Compared with previous efforts, the new corpus is much closer to realistic VCS usage scenarios and settings and contains more data variety.
+Using evaluations with the proposed data set, we find that the performance of the conventional CQCC-GMM model drops significantly when the training and target conditions are mismatched.
 Defense model trained with data collected in various settings has some, but limited generalization ability to an unseen scenario.
-Many open research questions can now be studied using this new dataset, e.g., can we construct domain-invariant features and models for audio spoofing detection, can we build domain adaptation algorithms to adapt a pre-trained defense model to a new condition, and can we use multi-channel microphone arrays to further improve the defense performance (e.g., using sound directivity features or conducting noise canceling before spoof detection)?
-The proposed dataset can contribute to future research to build stronger and more effective defense models specifically for VCSs.
+Many open research questions can now be studied using this new data set, e.g., can we construct domain-invariant features and models for audio spoofing detection, can we build domain adaptation algorithms to adapt a pre-trained defense model to a new condition, and can we use multi-channel microphone arrays to further improve the defense performance (e.g., using sound directivity features or conducting noise canceling before spoof detection)?
+The proposed data set can contribute to future research to build stronger and more effective defense models for VCSs.